GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/terraform-modules/gke-aiml/README.md

 - Deploys a standard, VPC-native GKE cluster that is configured to utilize Workload Identity.
 - Creates a user defined number of CPU node pools
 - Creates a user defined number of TPU node pools
+- Creates a user defined number of GPU node pools
 - The node pools are configured to use a custom service account
 - Optionally, it can create an Artifact Registry.
 - Creates the specified number of user-defined Cloud Storage buckets.